evgenii-kuzmin/evgenii-kuzmin.github.io/2015_scientific-advisor.md

 ## Participation

-- Encouraging and helping to students who are participating in research projects competition
+- Encouraging and helping students who are participating in research projects competition
 - Consulting students about technical and documentation aspects
-- Technical support in development and management of projects, including:
+- Technical support in the development and management of projects, including:
   - Developing of backend on Flask
   - Developing of frontend: design, layout, integration with backend
-  - Integration with SQL database: design, implementation, quering
+  - Integration with SQL database: design, implementation, querying
   - Setting up of export/import of data into various formats: CSV, JSON, XLS
   - Integration with external services/APIs: VK.API, Telegram API, Yandex SpeechKit, etc.
   - Collaboration management via Git
 - Training students for participation in the Olympiad in programming
-- Conducting additional lessons of robotics
+- Conducting additional lessons in robotics

 ## Database